arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/Digital Logic/Digital_logic.md

 > **3 times carry or 3(carry)**  because in both sum and carry **3 carry values are common**. **ax[sum, carry]** means that which ever value is bigger we are considering that.

+> If we have taken a **100 bit** number, then it will depend on the **previous carry** or not. **YES**, it will depend on the previous carries and as a result there will be **more delay**.
+It will take more time to get the final answer.
+That is one of the **disadvantages of parallel adder**.
+> To avoid this disadvantage, we are modifying the circuit and going for a different adder.

 ![image](https://user-images.githubusercontent.com/54589605/225693972-94aaaa88-ffc9-4732-9622-e394f82831ad.png)

 ![image](https://user-images.githubusercontent.com/54589605/225694674-46dddffa-16d6-4d3f-9d8c-2708dd29315f.png)